How much Regional news coverage do charities get? [Interactive Map]

 Which charities have the most impactful media coverage?

-I first looked at the top five (UK-focused) charities with the highest income through fundraising.
-By using Signal, our AI powered media monitoring platform, I was then able to determine how much media coverage each charity has received this year in regional news publications across the UK.
+We looked at the top five (UK-focused) charities with the highest income through fundraising.
+By using Signal AI, our AI-powered media monitoring platform, I was then able to determine how much media coverage each charity has received this year in regional news publications across the UK.

 It turns out that for the most part, greater regional media coverage is linked with greater fundraising income.
 But there is one obvious exception to this rule: RSPCA.

 Despite having the greatest regional media coverage out of the top five charities, its fundraising income is the lowest.
 This indicates that regional media coverage about the RSPCA simply isn’t as impactful as other charities’ coverage.